deepgram/kur/docs/source/getting_started.rst

 .. note::

-	If you haven't already, make sure you work through the :doc:`examples` first.
+	If you haven't already, make sure you work through the :ref:`the_examples` first.
 Otherwise, this might feel a little overwhelming, and Kur shouldn't make you feel like that.